Collaboration & Funding Opportunities

 • Adjunct faculty of a PICS-affiliated university are eligible to lead an application so long as they can hold research funds at their respective university.

-• Up to $20,000 per project (funds will be dispersed 75 per cent up front and 25 per cent upon approval of the midterm report).
+• $20,000 per project (funds will be dispersed 75 per cent up front and 25 per cent upon approval of the midterm report).

 • Funds will be transferred to university accounts.